-51. The Tribunal may record hearings by any appropriate means.
+49. The Tribunal may record hearings by any appropriate means.

-Any other means of recording, sound or visual, is prohibited unless authorized by the Tribunal.

-The playing of a sound or visual recording of a hearing in a public place or for the purposes of a public broadcast is prohibited.
+Only persons who prove their status as journalists may make a sound recording of the hearings, unless the Tribunal prohibits them from doing so where circumstances require it.
+In no case may images be recorded or sound or image recordings be broadcast.

-52. A party may have an official stenographer transcribe the hearing, at the party's own expense, in which case the party must provide a copy to the Tribunal free of charge.

-53. A party may use the services of a certified interpreter, at the party's own expense, in which case the party must notify the Tribunal without delay.
+- 50. A party may have an official stenographer transcribe the hearing, at the party's own expense, in which case the party must provide a reproduction in a technological medium to the Tribunal free of charge. - 51.
+Where the services of a certified interpreter are needed for a hearing, the interpreter certifies under oath that the translation will be correct. - 52.
+A party who files a document at a hearing must send the document to the other parties and to the Tribunal. - 53.
+The Tribunal may require a party to explain or clarify the party's contentions in writing within the time period it determines.

-The certified interpreter must swear that the translation will be faithful.

-54. A party who files a document at a hearing must send the document to the other parties and to the Tribunal.

-55. The Tribunal may require a party to explain or clarify the party's contentions in writing, file documents or present evidence within the time period it determines.